zzhangjii/learning-library/oci-library/qloudable/Configuring_Auto_Scaling/Configuring_Auto-Scaling.md

 (This is the number of computes that should be launched when the pool is created.
 We will start with no compute)

-- **INSTANCE CONFIGURATION COMPARTMENT** : Provide your compartment
+- INSTANCE CONFIGURATION COMPARTMENT : Provide your compartment

 (This is the compartment where instance configuration will be placed and can only be used in this specific compartmen)

-- **INSTANCE CONFIGURATION** : Choose the instance configuration created earlier
+- INSTANCE CONFIGURATION: Choose the instance configuration created earlier

 (Any computes launched in this pool will inherit shape, image and ssh keys of the compute whose instance configuration we are using)

-- **ATTACH A LOAD BALANCER** : Keep it un-checked
+- ATTACH A LOAD BALANCER: Keep it un-checked

 (If the instances in this pool need to be placed behing a load balancer then this option can be used.
 A Load Balancer must already exist.
 We will not use this option for the lab)

-- **AVAILABILITY DOMAIN** : Choose the AD you want to places instances (you can choose first AD)
+- AVAILABILITY DOMAIN: Choose the AD you want to places instances (you can choose first AD)

-- **VIRTUAL CLOUD NETWORK COMPARTMENT** : Choose VCN's compartment
+- VIRTUAL CLOUD NETWORK COMPARTMENT: Choose VCN's compartment

-- **VIRTUAL CLOUD NETWORK** : Choose your VCN
+- VIRTUAL CLOUD NETWORK: Choose your VCN

-- **SUBNET COMPARTMENT** : Choose your compartment
+- SUBNET COMPARTMENT: Choose your compartment

-- **SUBNET** : Choose the Public Subnet
+- SUBNET: Choose the Public Subnet

-- Click **+ Additional Selection** and select a different availability domain for the instance pool.
+15. Click **+ Additional Selection** and select a different availability domain for the instance pool.
 Then, specify the VCN details for the second availability domain.

 **We configured instances to be deployed in two different Avaialability domain though they can be deployed in the same Availability domain as long as service limits allow it.**